 … also, Lord please help us to Honor You at all times with our words, actions, thoughts, teamwork and effort.

-St. Albert, patron saint of science … pray for us.
+St. Albert, patron saint of scientists … pray for us.

-St. Isidore, patron saint of computers … pray for us.
+St. Isidore, patron saint of computer scientists … pray for us.

 St. Patrick, patron saint of engineers … pray for us.